The 6 Personality Types and How They Impact Your Career Choice

 The Six Personality Types

 Someone who likes to work mainly with their hands by making and fixing things, assembling or operating equipment.
-They sometimes prefer working outdoors and find joy with varying types of manual labor.
-A realistic individual work well with tools, machines and mechanical drawings.
-Valuing practical things you can see and touch, they also often see themselves as practical and mechanical.
+They sometimes prefer working outdoors and find joy with a career choice that performs varying types of manual labor.
+The Realistic individual works well with tools, machines, and mechanical drawings.
+Valuing practical things they can see and touch, they often see themselves as being practical and mechanical.

-Best when working: Alone or with other realistic people
+Best when working: Alone or with others in the Realistic category

 Compatible with: Investigative or Conventional

-The most analytical of the six personalities, this group loves to study and solve math or science related problems.
-They are not skilled negotiators but prefer working with others who are grounded.
-They see themselves as precise and intellectual and like to be acknowledges for their achievements.
+The most analytical of the six personalities, this group loves to study and solve math or science-related problems.
+They aren’t skilled negotiators but work best in a career choice that lets them work with others who are grounded.
+They see themselves as precise and intellectual and like to be acknowledged for their achievements.